-- 12.4.1 The risk management function involves the following activities, among others: - a.
-Defining a risk management strategy; - b.
-Identifying and analyzing key risk exposures relating to environmental, social and governance (ESG) factors and the achievement of the organization's strategic objectives; - c.
-Evaluating and categorizing each identified risk using the Corporation's predefined risk categories and parameters; - d.
-Establishing a risk register with clearly defined, prioritized and residual risks; - e.
-Developing a risk mitigation plan for the most important risks to the Corporation, as defined by the risk management strategy; - f.
-Communicating and reporting significant risk exposures including business risks (i.e., strategic, compliance, operational, financial and reputational risks), control issues and risk mitigation plan to the Risk Management Committee; and
+- 12.4.1 The risk management function involves the following activities, among others: - 12.4.1.1 Defining a risk management strategy; - 12.4.1.2 Identifying and analyzing key risk exposures relating to environmental, social and governance (ESG) factors and the achievement of the organization's strategic objectives; - 12.4.1.3 Evaluating and categorizing each identified risk using the Corporation's predefined risk categories and parameters; - 12.4.1.4 Establishing a risk register with clearly defined, prioritized and residual risks; - 12.4.1.5 Developing a risk mitigation plan for the most important risks to the Corporation, as defined by the risk management strategy; - 12.4.1.6 Communicating and reporting significant risk exposures including business risks (i.e., strategic, compliance, operational, financial and reputational risks), control issues and risk mitigation plan to the Risk Management Committee; and - 12.4.1.7 Monitoring and evaluating the effectiveness of the organization's risk management processes. - 12.5 Chief Risk Officer.
+In managing the Corporation's Risk Management System, the Corporation shall have a Chief Risk Officer (CRO), who is the ultimate champion of Enterprise Risk Management (ERM) and has adequate authority, stature, resources and support to fulfill his responsibilities, subject to the company's size, risk profile and complexity of operations.
+The CRO has the following functions, among others: - 12.5.1 Supervises the entire ERM process and spearheads the development, implementation, maintenance and continuous improvement of ERM processes and documentation; - 12.5.2 Communicates the top risks and the status of the implementation of risk management strategies and action plans to the Risk Management Committee;

-- g.
-Monitoring and evaluating the effectiveness of the organization's risk management processes. - 12.5.
-Chief Risk Officer.
-In managing the Corporation's Risk Management System, the Corporation shall have a Chief Risk Officer (CRO), who is the ultimate champion of Enterprise Risk Management (ERM) and has adequate authority, stature, resources and support to fulfill his responsibilities, subject to a company's size, risk profile and complexity of operations.
-The CRO has the following functions, among others: - a.
-Supervises the entire ERM process and spearheads the development, implementation, maintenance and continuous improvement of ERM processes and documentation; - b.
-Communicates the top risks and the status of the implementation of risk management strategies and action plans to the Risk Management Committee; - c.
-Collaborates with the President in updating and making recommendations to the Risk Management Committee; - d.
-Suggests ERM policies and related guidance, as may be needed; and - e.
-Provides insights on the following: - i.
+- 12.5.3 Collaborates with the President in updating and making recommendations to the Risk Management Committee; - 12.5.4 Suggests ERM policies and related guidance, as may be needed; and - 12.5.5 Provides insights on the following: - i.
 Risk management processes are performing as intended; - ii.
 Risk measures reported are continuously reviewed by risk owners for effectiveness; and - iii.
 Established risk policies and procedures are being complied with.